 Oda Nobunaga

 Nobunaga was an influential figure in Japanese history and is regarded as one of the three great unifiers of Japan, along with his retainers, Toyotomi Hideyoshi and Tokugawa Ieyasu.
-Nobunaga paved the foundations for the successful reigns of Hideyoshi and Ieyasu.
+Nobunaga paved the way for the successful reigns of Hideyoshi and Ieyasu by consolidating power, as head of the very powerful Oda clan, through a series of wars against other ''daimyō'' beginning in the 1560s.
 The period when Nobunaga and Hideyoshi were in power is called the Azuchi–Momoyama period.
 The name "Azuchi–Momoyama" comes from the fact that Nobunaga's castle, Azuchi Castle, was located in Azuchi, Shiga; while Fushimi Castle, where Hideyoshi lived after his retirement, was located in Momoyama.

 Showing 1 - 1 results of 1 for search 'Nobunaga Oda', query time: 0.01s Refine Results